hannessalin/hannessalin.github.io/README.md

 - Drzazga,B., Krzywiecki, Ł., Salin, H., [*Cryptanalysis of Deterministic and Probabilistic  Multi-Copy PDP Schemes For Cloud Storage - Attacks and Countermeasures*](ieeexplore.ieee.org) 2021 IEEE 20th International Conference on Trust, Security and Privacy in Computing and Communications (TrustCom), 2021.
 - Krzywiecki, Ł., Salin, H., Panwar,N., Pavlov,M., [*Proxy Signcryption Scheme for Vehicle Infrastructure Immune to Randomness Leakage and Setup Attacks*](https://ieeexplore.ieee.org/document/9306703), 2020 IEEE 19th International Symposium on Network Computing and Applications (NCA), Cambridge, MA, USA, 2020, pp. 1-8, doi: 10.1109/NCA51143.2020.9306703.

-## Publications within scope of my PhD in Data Analytics
+## Publications relevant to my PhD in Data Analytics
 - Salin, H. [*Building a Decision Landscape Model for Software Development: From Empirical Insights to Formal Theory*](https://www.scitepress.org/) Accepted to ICSOFT 2025 conference, 2025.
 - Salin, H. [*The Game of One More Idea 2.0: A Comparative Study of Gamified Decision-Making and Brainstorming in Software Engineering*](https://www.scitepress.org) Accepted to Communications in Computer and Information Science book series, 2025.
 Springer.
 - Salin, H. [*The Game of One More Idea - Gamification of Managerial Group Decision-Making in Software Engineering*](https://www.scitepress.org/Papers/2024/128454/128454.pdf) In 19th International Conference on Software Technologies ICSOFT, 2024, Dijon, France (pp. 59-66).
 SciTePress.